Navigating the Space of Symmetric CMC Surfaces: Introduction

-In this paper we propose a method to obtain more explicitness to the construction of higher genus CMC surfaces (and to the Narasimhan-Seshadri section).
+In this paper we propose a more explicit construction of higher genus CMC surfaces and the Narasimhan-Seshadri section.
 The basic idea is to start at a well known surface, e.g. a CMC torus, where the closing conditions are well understood in terms of the spectral data.
-Then we deform the surface in a direction which changes the genus "continuously".
-The motivating example is the flow of Plateau solutions from the Clifford torus to Lawson's minimal surface of genus 2 and beyond by changing angles of the geodesic polygonal boundary, see Figure \ref{fig:lawson}.
+Then the surface is deformed in a direction which changes the genus "continuously".
+The motivating example is the flow of Plateau solutions from the Clifford torus to Lawson's minimal surface of genus 2 and beyond by changing angles of the geodesic polygonal boundary (see Figure \ref{fig:lawson}).
 More generally we construct a flow from CMC tori which gives compact and branched CMC surfaces (with controlled branch points and branch order) for rational times and immersed CMC surfaces of genus $g$ for discrete times.
-We construct this flow by deforming the associated families of (gauge equivalence classes of) flat connections: Using the abelianization procedure and under the assumption of certain discrete symmetries, the family of flat connections can be reduced to a family of flat connections over a 4-punctured torus, i.e., connections on a trivial $\C^2$-bundle over the 2-torus with four simple pole-like singularities.
+We construct this flow by deforming (gauge equivalence classes of) the associated families of flat connections: using the abelianization procedure and under the assumption of certain discrete symmetries, the family of flat connections can be reduced to a family of flat connections over a 4-punctured torus, i.e., connections on a trivial $\C^2$-bundle over the 2-torus with four simple pole-like singularities.
 The genus of the surface is encoded in the local monodromies, i.e., in the eigenvalues of the residues of the flat connections.
-Deforming these eigenvalues induces a flow from given spectral data of CMC tori to the spectral data of higher genus CMC surfaces through branched CMC immersions, see Figure \ref{fig:lawson2} and Figure \ref{fig:lawson3}.
+Deforming these eigenvalues induces a flow from given spectral data of CMC tori to the spectral data of higher genus CMC surfaces through branched CMC immersions (see Figure \ref{fig:lawson2} and Figure \ref{fig:lawson3}). \\